 Located in West Vancouver, Mulgrave School seeks to inspire excellence in education and life in it’s students through it’s Four Strands approach.
 Through a balanced focus on academics, arts, athletics, and citizenship, the vision of Mulgrave School is to encourage it’s students to be “lifelong learners” who always strive to do their best and to make a difference by serving the communities they live in.
 The school provides it’s students with the education and skills to confidently thrive in our “culturally diverse and interdependent world”; by teaching the upcoming generations to be valuable contributors as citizens of the world.
 The school’s mantra really impressed me; I hope I can share these values with my own family.

 Did you know it costs an approx. $10,452 annually to use and maintain an average family car?
 As a government operated organization through Translink, TravelSmart has the goal to encourage commuters and families to drive less.
 Whether through the use of public transit or alternative travel options such as cycling, ride matches and ride shares, carpools, and trip planning, the organization is challenging individuals to take one less car trip per week.
 TravelSmart has information and tools tailored for life & home, business, and schools.
 There’s also a great Transit App available for smart phones to help you plan your daily commute (don’t have a smartphone? just dial 33333 + the bus stop # to get current info on your bus route).
 Even if using public transit isn’t an efficient option in the area you live, TravelSmart has a variety of options to help encourage you to drive less.
 A great way to save some money and lessen our carbon footprint.
+Those wishing to ditch their fuel hungry cars in favor of a more economical model may want to check out the Autozin Auto Classifieds for vehicles with lower emissions and with better fuel economies.
 It would have been useful to have a little information on which cars make good family cars too, but I have heard that Hyundai are a pretty good bet when it comes to this and you can visit the Hyundai of Anderson website to learn more.

 Using quality materials that are recycled and recyclable, sustainably produced, and local (whenever possible), Greener Print Solutions has a goal of being Vancouver’s one- stop shop for green printing solutions.
 As a triple bottom line company, everything they offer is eco- friendly and produced using efficient technologies creating minimal waste (learn more by clicking here).
 In addition to their quality standards and eco- friendly initiatives, the company is able to offer their products at competitive prices.
 Offering items from business cards to trade show promotional materials and everything in between, Greener Print Solutions seems to have an answer for everything.
 If you’re looking for an eco- friendly way to supply your business or special event, I hope you’ll check this local company out.